ikunetwork/WhitePaper/README.md

 Typically, by the time a NME is ready to enter clinical trial, there is < 10 years left of patent life, often times only 5-6 years.
 Jurisdictions throughout the world, including U.S., EU and Asia provide market/data exclusivity periods (independent of patents) for clinical trial data, regardless if NME or not, for up to ~10 years.
 Generic medicines are built on the same active ingredients (as the branded drugs) once their patents or marketing exclusivities have expired.
 They have the same dosage, effectiveness and - safety - profile as the original drug [1].
 By definition, once the generic forms can be sold, the ingredient is on the market for many years and as such, generics themeselves are considered safe for patients.
 Because their patents have expired, there is significantly less risk of infringement and significant freedom to operate.

-IKU RST holders have rights over the data they help generate and may agree to pursue a patent together as a DC, with sole ownership of rights by the DC.
-The RST Holder has pro-rata rights in the R&D data if they hold the respective RST.
-While RST holders may pursue patent protection for inventions developed based on IN funded research, such patents may not be used on the IN.
+IKU `RST` holders have rights over the data they help generate and may agree to pursue a patent together as a DC, with sole ownership of rights by the DC.
+The `RST` Holder has pro-rata rights in the R&D data if they hold the respective `RST[x]`.
+While `RST` holders may pursue patent protection for inventions developed based on IN funded research, such patents may not be used on the IN.
 IN is designed to provide global liquidity for R&D regardless of patent policy.

 This will serve to provide more equitable foundations in the following: